alexgibson/notify.js/README.md

 * notifyError: (function) - callback when notification throws an error
 * permissionDenied: (function) - callback when user has denied permission

+Note: Firefox OS currently supports `notifyClose` and `notifyClick` callbacks only.

 Useful methods
 --------------